randoop/pascali-coverage/README.md

 ## Setup

-This is the directory structure that I use
+This is the directory structure that I use:
 ```
 .
 ├── coverage.sh